 The strategy I propose is likely the closest teachers will get to real-time mind melding: become a CAT lover (and I’m not talking about the chemistry cat meme).

 There are plenty of reasons to use Classroom Assessment Techniques.
 In brief, CATs are simple in-class activities that are typically anonymous and always have no grades attached.
 Lasting only minutes, they are ideally designed to use class time sparingly.
-There are possibly circumstances where long-duration CAT may be useful (e.g., prior to that multiple choice test).
+There are possible circumstances where a long-duration CAT may be useful (e.g., prior to that multiple choice test).
 The exercise could be as simple as having students write down a response to prompts, such as

 - What is one question you think is unanswered?